 If you are a fan of small-town festivities.
 The small town of Ostuni in the middle of Italy's boot heal in Southern Italy is home to this old festival that celebrates its town's patron saint, Oronzo.
 This protector has been around since the seventeenth century.

-Get to know more about the Cult to Sant'Oronzo.
+Get to know more about the Cult of Sant'Oronzo.

 Where to Stay in Ostuni?

 Our hotel was located in Old Town and it was perfect because everything was within walking distance.
 Unless you don't plan on hiring a car in Puglia for a night out in the evening or prefer to stay closer to the action, we recommend staying in hotels within Ostuni's historic centre.
 These are recommended and easily accessible.

 We loved the hotel Paragon 700 (affiliate link); it's elegant facade, amazing courtyard, exquisite cuisine, and designer drinks.
 It is one of the only buildings that you won't see painted white.

 The hotel manager, Christian, was incredibly friendly gave us tons of useful recommendations, and showed us around the city and the surroundings.

 Paragon 700's drinks